-The Stanton is designed as a two berth model, offering a large transverse double bed, formed without utilizing the front seats.
+This vehicle is designed as a two berth model, offering either two single beds or a large transverse double bed, formed without utilising the front seats.

 Cab Seats

 Both the reclining cab seats have full forward and rearward movement by releasing the catch on the front of the seat and sliding it to the required position.